Choosing a Hairstyle for Your Hair Type

-In the '30s, facial hair transitions into the elegant, wispy moustache popularized by Hollywood legend Clark Gable, whom we can also credit with the rise of close cropped sides and back and a longer top, which has become a men's hair mainstay.
-This "high and tight" cut is the same that men even today are requesting—in essence a military inspired 'do (except generally more flattering than the simpler buzz-cut).
+In the '30s, facial hair transitioned into the elegant, wispy mustache popularized by Hollywood legend Clark Gable, whom we can also credit with the rise of close cropped sides and back and a longer top, which has become a men's hair mainstay.
+This "high and tight" cut is the same that men even today are requesting, in essence a military inspired 'do (except generally more flattering than the simpler buzz cut).

-The 1940’s marked a key turning point for one of the most popular decades of men’s hairstyles, the 1950s.
-While subtle, the change was key in the movement toward longer lengths and added volume —something that became even more apparent in the 60's and beyond.
+The 1940s marked a key turning point for one of the most popular decades of men’s hairstyles, the 1950s.
+While subtle, the change was key in the movement toward longer hair lengths and added volume —something that became even more apparent in the 60s and beyond.